aebergl/MatSurv/README.md

   id subjects are removed. (default: false)

 KM plot options
+* 'LineColor': Either a matrix of size numLevels-by-3 representing the colormap to be used or a string for a MATLAB colormap (lines, parula, cool, prism) or 'JCO' 'nejm' 'Lancet' 'Science' 'Nature','lines' for a set of Journal dependent palettes or my default 'aeb01' (default:'aeb01')

 * 'FlipGroupOrder': Flips the order of the groups in the legend.
   (default: false)